DeathsGun/VillageServer/README.md

-# VillageServer
+# ToK-Server
-A server for the Game Village by @SupressWarnings
+A server for the Game Time of Kings (ToK) by @SupressWarnings